uragit/gpg-mailgate/INSTALL.md

  1. Ensure that GPG is installed and configured.
  2. Create a location to store a GPG directory for holding public keys.
-You can use the '--homedir dir' argument to tell GPG to use a particular location for its keyring.
+You can use the `--homedir dir` argument to tell GPG to use a particular location for its keyring.
     See `Note 1` below for a possible setup.

-    (Create a new keyring with only public keys, ie don't just use your own keyring containing your own private key, even if it is encrypted with a passphrase; it's an additional risk to let it wander unecessarily. )
+    (Create a new keyring with only public keys; don't just use your own keyring containing your own private key, even if it is encrypted with a passphrase; it's an additional risk to let that key be accessible unecessarily. )

     These instructions assume you already have a suitable PGP configuration.
     Info on creating a GPG keyring is beyond the scope of these instructions